chisui/dakka/thesis/main.md

 become = Freer.send .
 Become
 ```

-We could also define these operations without a new datatype using the predefined effects for `State` and `Writer`:
+We can also define these operations without a new datatype using the predefined effects for `State` and `Writer`:

 ```haskell
 send :: (Member (Writer [SystemMessage]) effs, Actor b) => ActorRef b -> Message b -> Eff effs ()